 Much like the science research program, students in the robotics program have the ability to contribute their individual skills onto a project.
 Skills include coding, manufacturing, and creating potential designs for the robot.

-“I have learned how to do the manufacturing aspects of the robot and how to excel as a builder last year,” says Bilik.
+“I have learned how to do the manufacturing aspects of the robot and how to excel as a builder last year,” said Bilik.
 “I’m also learning a new programming language that I haven’t known before, which is Java.
 I only knew Python before.”

 The robotics program requires constant communication and group work with team members.
 It also requires staying late after school and working on projects, which shows the dedication students in this program have on their projects.

-“I enjoy being able to cooperate with so many people because it’s so community based, but then I also dislike it because it can take a lot of my time,” mentions Bilik.
+“I enjoy being able to cooperate with so many people because it’s so community based, but then I also dislike it because it can take a lot of my time,” mentioned Bilik.
 “Sometimes you have to stay until 7.”

 Virtual Enterprise